-There are two parts to working with Adjustment Layers in Final Cut Pro.
-The first is actually to create the layer, and there are two ways in which you can do this.
+There are two parts to working with adjustment layers in Final Cut Pro.
+The first is actually to create the layer, and there are 2 ways in which you can do this.

 Create an Adjustment Layer in Motion

-Step 4: Press Command or Control +S, and name the project Adjustment Layer.
+- Press Cmd+S or Ctrl+S, and name the project Adjustment Layer.
 If you want to, you can add a new category to make it easier to find.
 Hit Publish and you’re done.
-In Final Cut, the Adjustment Layer will appear alongside your titles in the folder you saved it to earlier.
+In Final Cut, the adjustment layer will appear alongside your titles in the folder you saved them to earlier.

-Step 1: Edit your footage and titles in your Timeline.
+- Edit your footage and titles in your timeline.

-Step 2: Go to your Titles panel and find your Adjustment Layer, drag it to your Timeline above your clips and titles.
+- Go to your Titles panel and find your adjustment layer, drag it to your timeline above your clips and titles.

-Step 3: Select the Adjustment Layer, and go to the Color Panel.
+- Select the adjustment layer, and go to the Color panel.
 Increase the Saturation so you can have a bright and bold image.

-Step 4: Go to the Effects Panel and grab a Glitch Effect, drag it to your Adjustment Layer.
-You can find some cool Glitch Effects for Free here.
+- Go to the Effects panel and grab a Glitch effect, drag it to your adjustment layer.
+You can find some cool Glitch effects for free here.

-Step 5: Drag your playhead to the end of the sequence, and create a Keyframe for every value under the Glitch Effect, as well as the Scale setting.
+- Drag your playhead to the end of the sequence, and create a keyframe for every value under the Glitch effect, as well as the Scale setting.
 Adjust all of the settings to suit your final look.

-Step 6: Move the playhead to where you want the effect to start, create Keyframes for all of the Glitch Values and set the effect to 0%.
-Add a Scale Keyframe and set to 100%.
+- Move the playhead to where you want the effect to start, create keyframes for all of the Glitch Values, and set the effect to 0%.
+Add a Scale keyframe and set it to 100%.